MUSC Bulletin | College of Nursing

-- Initially, the Admission, Progression, and Graduation (APG) Committee determines which applicants meet all admission requirements and are eligible for admission.
+- Initially, the Graduate Program Committee (GPC) Admission, Progression, and Graduation (APG) Committee determines which applicants meet all admission requirements and are eligible for admission.

-- Final admission decisions are completed based upon availability of faculty and College resources in relationship to the applicants’ desired area of specialization and/or focus of DNP clinical project.
+- Final admission decisions are completed based upon availability of faculty and College resources in relationship to the applicants’ desired area of specialization and/or focus of DNP practice inquiry project.

 Application Time Frames

 All students seeking admission must complete an application for admission and pay a nonrefundable application processing fee to the Office of Enrollment Management and adhere to the established deadlines.
 Applications received after published deadlines are subject to review only on a space available basis.